-Faculty: Lisa Engstrom, Md Abul Fazal, Kate Graham, Henry Jakubowski, Brian Johnson, Elyse Krautkramer, Edward McIntee, Alicia Peterson, Annette Raigoza, Chris Schaller, Christen Strollo Gordon
+Faculty: Lisa Engstrom, Md Abul Fazal, Lisa Gentile, Brian Johnson, Elyse Krautkramer, Edward McIntee, Alicia Peterson, Annette Raigoza, Chris Schaller, Christen Strollo

 A degree in chemistry, in addition to being an excellent preparation for industrial employment, graduate study or secondary teaching, also prepares students to apply for further study in the areas of medicine, forensics, environmental science, law, business administration, government service and agriculture science.
 To this end, the department offers a variety of introductory and advanced courses.

 CHEM 125 is intended as an introductory chemistry course.
 It provides students with a comprehensive survey of chemical structure and ensuing chemical and physical properties that arise from structure.
-CHEM 125, together with the separate lab course, CHEM 201, fulfills the Common Curriculum Natural Science requirement.
+CHEM 125, together with the separate lab course, CHEM 201, fulfills the Common Curriculum Natural Science requirement and the Integrations Curriculum Natural World requirement.
 Courses at the 200-300 level are intended for the students seeking a major degree in chemistry or biochemistry, or a minor degree in chemistry; they also serve as supporting courses for students majoring in biology, natural science, or nutrition, and for pre-health profession students.

-The Chemistry major consists of one introductory course (4 credits), five foundation courses (4 credits each), four separate lab courses (0-1 credits each), one in-depth Integrated Lab Course (4 credits each), and a series of half-semester in-depth courses (2 credits each).
+The Chemistry major consists of one introductory course (4 credits), four foundation courses (4 credits each), four separate lab courses (0-1 credits each), two in-depth advanced lab courses (1 credit each), and 12 credits of in-depth courses.